Instagram Tips & Strategies

 Transforming your digital images into physical art is one of the most popular ways to monetize photography.
 You have two primary fulfillment options:

-• Print-on-Demand (POD) Services: Companies like Printful, Printify, or Redbubble handle everything: printing, framing, shipping, and even customer service.
+• Print-on-Demand (POD) Services: Companies like Printful, Printify, or Redbubble handle everything: printing, framing, shipping, and customer service.
 You upload your high-resolution images, set your prices, and connect the service to an e-commerce platform like Shopify or Etsy.
 When an order comes in, they fulfill it automatically.
 This is a hands-off, low-risk way to start, but your profit margins will be lower.

 2. Selling Digital Downloads and Licenses

-3. Taking on Commissioned Projects
+3. Taking On Commissioned Projects

 4. Driving Traffic to Stock Photography Sites